jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 - `$FILEEXT`: replaced with the current buffer's file extension (e.g.
   `my-file.lua` produces `"lua"`)

-- `$ROOT`: replaced with the project root path detected by the LSP
+- `$ROOT`: replaced with the LSP workspace root path

 ### on_output